20 Hour Classroom TEFL Course: Find out if TEFL is for you

 So if grammar leaves you cold, don’t sweat; you can still be a great teacher.

-We’ve also received independent accreditation from the Open Distance Learning Quality Council (ODLQC).
-This is a mark of quality recognised by employers across the globe.
+We’ve also received independent accreditation from the ODLQC (Open & Distance Learning Quality Council) which is recognised by employers across the globe giving you a qualification which will give you the best start on your TEFL journey.

 Quality & value

 Looking for a qualification that will open doors to jobs around the world?
 Well, that’s exactly what i-to-i delivers.
-Regulated and accredited by respected independent bodies, we’re always improving and innovating to bring you the very best. .
+We’re accredited and our courses are regulated by respected independent bodies, we’re always improving and innovating to bring you the very best.

 Support & advice